-Not due to any controversies, but because Mike Judge and the animation staff couldn’t keep up with the demand for new material, forcing MTV to stop airing the show entirely two weeks after it premiered.
-It made its return over six weeks later on May 17th with “Scientific Stuff” and “Good Credit.”
+Shortly after greenlighting Beavis and Butt-head, MTV had to halt production.
+Not because of any controversy, but because Judge and his animation staff couldn’t keep up with the demand for new material, forcing MTV to stop airing the show entirely two weeks after it premiered.
+It made its return more than six weeks later on May 17th with “Scientific Stuff” and “Good Credit.”

-Judge voiced virtually all of the characters on the show besides Daria and Stewart, and was one of the handful that made up the writing staff.
+Judge voiced virtually all of the characters on the show and was one of just a handful of people who made up the writing staff.
 He opted to add to his workload by winging it when it came to Beavis and Butt-head's taste-making opinions on music.
 Time was saved on the animation for the music video commentaries by having an editor take footage from earlier episodes and sync it up with new mouth positions.

-In October 1993, a 5-year-old boy set fire to his Ohio home which killed his 2-year-old sister.
-Their mother claimed Beavis’ fire-making and blatant spoken love of arson was responsible.
-MTV’s quick response was to only air the show after 10:30pm and to wipe all fire references from all of the previous episodes—only fans who taped the offending episodes on their VCRs have proof that the word was ever uttered.
+In October 1993, a 5-year-old boy set fire to his Ohio home, which killed his 2-year-old sister.
+Their mother claimed Beavis’s fire-making and blatant spoken love of arson were responsible.
+MTV’s quick response was to only air the show after 10:30 p.m. and to wipe all fire references from all of the previous episodes—only fans who taped the offending episodes on their VCRs have proof that the word was ever uttered.
 “Fire” was banned for the rest of the series’ original run, but it was allowed again in 2011.

 There were also documented reports of South Dakota schools outlawing Beavis and Butt-head-related clothing.